garrandall/popular-music-data/tracks/river-deep---mountain-high-the-supremes-four-tops.md

 That it gets higher day by day

 Oh, do I love you, my, oh, my
-Ooh, baby, river deep, mountain high, yeah, yeah, yeah, yeah If I lost you, would I cry
+Oh, baby, river deep, mountain high, yeah, yeah, yeah, yeah If I lost you, would I cry
 Oh, oh, oh, how I love you, baby, baby, baby